Pydantic is a popular library for data validation in Python used by most — if not all — LLM frameworks, like instructor.

 Pydantic can help you get structured output from an LLM easily at first glance:

-That’s pretty good, but now we want to add an Education
+That’s pretty good, but now we want to add an Education model to the Resume model.
+We add the following code:

 A little ugly, but still readable… But managing all these prompt strings can make your codebase disorganized very quickly.